 Ordinary Christianity rejects the mixing of Christianity with vain philosophies

 Ordinary Christianity is restrictive to the doctrines of the Bible.
 It is Sola Scriptura.
 It is orthodoxy.
 Because Ordinary Christianity is restricted to Scriptural teachings, it is also free of syncretistic ideas or faddish theologies.
 There is no need to input our own ideas into the doctrines of Christianity.
 It is a complete and steady bulwark of Theology.
 Biblical Christianity has withstood millennia of conflicting opinions and has remained firm against those who have sought to misuse its words.
 It has stood the test of time while the fog of history has forgotten her opponents.

 “I am astonished that you are so quickly deserting him who called you in the grace of Christ and are turning to a different gospel— not that there is another one, but there are some who trouble you and want to distort the gospel of Christ.
 But even if we or an angel from heaven should preach to you a gospel contrary to the one we preached to you, let him be accursed.
 As we have said before, so now I say again: If anyone is preaching to you a gospel contrary to the one you received, let him be accursed.” –Galatians 1:6–9

 “See to it that no one takes you captive by philosophy and empty deceit, according to human tradition, according to the elemental spirits of the world, and not according to Christ.” –Colossians 2:8

 The mixing of Christianity’s tenets with any other religion or vain philosophy is destined to create monstrosities.
 Mixing Christianity with materialism has created the prosperity church.
 Mixing Christianity with consumerism has created the attractional church.
-Mixing Christianity with Americanism has created the politically active church.
+Mixing Christianity with Americanism has created the politically driven church.
 Mixing Christianity with postmodernism has created the godless church.
 When will we learn to stop watering down the Word of God so that the church can simply be Christ’s church?